discus0434/text-generation/README.md

 ### 4. Arrange Twitter API tokens (not necessary if you do not interact with Twitter)

-Arrange a `.env` file in the project directory.
+Arrange `.env` file in the project directory.
 `.env` file should look like this:

 ```txt